 As I’ve said before, none of the Phases of the Plant Pardox Program […] should be considered a race to the finish.
 The object is not to get through the program as quickly as possible.
 Rather than a competition, regard the program as a path to a lifestyle you can live with, a lifestyle that is life- and health- affirming.
 Always do what you can do, with what you’ve got, wherever you are.
 If you fall of the wagon for a day or two, simply climb back in.
 Once you have experienced the health enhancement of the Plant Paradox Program offers, why would you do anything else?

 The Plant Paradox Diet: Explained in 12 Steps

 1. Read and re-read The Plant Paradox book

-I know, this might be so obvious to start with, but in fact, so many people fail because they haven’t read the book, or if they did they forgot part of it.
-This is natural, that’s why I read mine more than once.
+I know this might be so obvious to start with, but in fact, so many people fail because they haven’t read the book, or if they did, they forgot part of it.
+This is natural, so I read mine more than once.
 I highlighted parts that I considered the most important, and I memorized the YES and NO lists.

-If you are at the beginning make sure you have the lists with you everywhere.
-Plus, stay updated with the latest information from Dr. Steven Gundry, his research is a living body and he is not afraid to say if he was wrong about something and some things have changed.
+If you are at the beginning, make sure you have the lists with you everywhere.
+You can find my Plant Paradox shopping list here.
+Plus, stay updated with the latest information from Dr. Steven Gundry, his research is a living body, and he is not afraid to say if he was wrong about something and some things have changed.